 In my case, I can call on over 20 years ‘real world’ experience gained from working with hundreds of client’s, all with a wide range of needs and specifications.
 This taught me to quickly assess for a particular industry what's needed, what will work, what look is needed, what applications are required and how to execute them.

-So whilst it is important to get an understanding of a particular industry when designing a new website, its not so much whether I have worked in that industry before, but what it is the website needs to do and wether I can deliver on this, is the real question.
+So whilst it is important to get an understanding of a particular industry, it's not so much whether I have worked in that industry before, but 'what it is the website needs to do and wether I can deliver on this', is the real question.
 Websites and the technology that power them is a vast constantly evolving beast (Flash anyone?), there's just to many applications, languages, disciplines, platforms to learn and master in one life time.

-Another advantage of brining in someone with little to no experience within a certain industry is the ‘fresh perspective’ you will gain on a project.
+Another advantage of bringing in someone with little to no experience within a certain industry is the ‘fresh perspective’ you will gain on a project.
 It's much easier to think ‘outside the box’ when researching and designing for a new website.
 Which can ultimately lead to in a much a better designed and original product.